BalancerMaxis/ChildChainGaugeInjectoooor/README.md

 This list is defined by calling the function `setRecipientList(streamerAddresses, amountsPerPeriod, maxPeriods)` on the deployed injector.

 `setValidatedRecipientList(streamerAddresses, amountsPerPeriod, maxPeriods)` can also be called.
-It checks that there are running programs that still have periods to pay out, and that the balance in the injector contract is sufficient to pay the full new program.
-Note that it will not catch if there are too many tokens to prevent griefing, so if you want to keep exact balances you should confirm that the balance is 0 or sweep it before running `setValidatedRecipientList`.
+It checks that there are not running programs that still have periods to pay out, and that the balance in the injector contract is sufficient to pay the full new program.
 It will revert if these conditions are not met, and set a new list if they are.

 ### Balances
 The injector uses ERC20 balances in the injector contract to pay rewards.
 The upkeeps will not run if there is not enough tokens in the contract to satisfy all currently due injections.

 The following usage pattern can be followed to maintain proper balances at all times:

+Note: You can use `setRecipientList` to bypass the validation and set a program without checking balances or if a running program is being overwritten

 #### When setting schedule
 - Ensure that there is 0 token balance in the contract